 For employees, Workday helps them understand their next steps, options available to them, and how they can grow their careers.
 “We’ve kind of left that to the imagination of each manager,” says Morrison.
 “Now Workday is helping us put discipline into the career development and planning process by using the performance management functionality.
 Workday builds accountability for our managers because it helps us keep it measurable.
 Did you actually have the conversation?
 Are there development plans in place?”

 Watkins agrees with Morrison that Workday has vastly improved the company’s ability to manage talent.

 “Using Workday for our talent management has really allowed our process to become more of a living process.
 Before, employees and managers would update talent profiles once a year.
 Now, they’re living documents.
 They get updated every time an employee makes a move.
 An employee can go right into Workday and update it when they take a class, or whatever the case may be,” she says.

 “In addition, the actions that come out of our talent review process are managed in real time.
 We can get updates about how we’re doing against those talent actions.
 Workday has elevated the capability of our talent management process by allowing it to be that—a living, breathing process.”

 Faster, easier access to information.

-“And one of the reasons we looked at Workday was the speed at which we could create new capabilities for our employees and managers in the organisation.
-It allows the organisation to transact its HR business more quickly.
+“And one of the reasons we looked at Workday was the speed at which we could create new capabilities for our employees and managers in the organization.
+It allows the organization to transact its HR business more quickly.
 Workday, as a cloud platform, was the kind of technology we could take out-of-the-box.
-And it’s great as a CIO when you can take out-of-the-box functionality and have really, really happy users”, says Morrison.
+And it’s great as a CIO when you can take out-of-the-box functionality and have really, really happy users,” says Morrison.